praneeth95/Amazon_Price_Checking/README.md

 # Amazon_Price_Checking
-This is a web scraping project in python used to check the prices of amazon products if it suits our range.
+This is a Web Scraping Project in Python used to check the prices of amazon products if it suits our range.

+NOTE: We need bs4 package to bootstrap the HTML content generated from the amazon website.